HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 ### Landmarks and page structure

 Landmarks are designated HTML elements or ARIA roles we can apply to other HTML elements that enable assistive technology users to quickly understand overall page structure and navigation.
-For example a <a hreflang="en" href="https://webaim.org/articles/voiceover/mobile#rotor">rotor menu</a> can be used to navigate to different landmarks of the page, and or a skip link can be used to target the `<main>` landmark.
+For example a <a hreflang="en" href="https://webaim.org/articles/voiceover/mobile#rotor">rotor menu</a> can be used to navigate to different landmarks of the page, and or a [skip link](#skip-links) can be used to target the `<main>` landmark.

- {# TODO (Authors) - Add link to skip links #}

 Before the introduction of HTML5, ARIA landmark roles were needed to accomplish this.
 However, we now have native HTML elements available to accomplish the majority of landmark page structure.
-Leveraging the native HTML landmark elements is preferable to applying ARIA roles, <a hreflang="en" href="https://www.w3.org/TR/using-aria/#rule1">per the first rule of ARIA</a>.; For more information, see the ARIA Roles section of this chapter.
+Leveraging the native HTML landmark elements is preferable to applying ARIA roles, <a hreflang="en" href="https://www.w3.org/TR/using-aria/#rule1">per the first rule of ARIA</a>.; For more information, see the [ARIA roles](#aria-roles) section of this chapter.

-   {# TODO (Authors) - link to ARIA roles section #}

 The most commonly expected landmarks that the majority of web pages should have are  `<main>`, `<header>`, `<nav>` and `<footer>`.
 We found that only 28% of desktop pages have a native HTML `<main>` element, and 17% of desktop pages have an element with a `role="main"`.